jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 ### Acknowledgements

 * Thanks to my Mentor Mo Shami for his immensely valuable feedback, advice and encouragement throughout this project.
 Thanks for pushing me to do the best I can!
+* Thanks to the CI tutors for all their help with bugs that I couldn't get my head round!
+Thanks also for helping me out when Codeanywhere did weird things and required extra adjustment!
+* Thanks for the CI slack community for all your valuable input and help bugfixing!
 * Thanks to the wonderful CI London Community for all the moral support!.
 * Thanks to Oli for his user acceptance tesing and feedback.
 Cheers for breaking my site...